The Aviation Law Review: France

 - respect the maximum flying heights (150 metres in general);

-- never lose sight of the camera and not to use it at night;
+- never lose sight of the camera and do not use it at night;

-- not to fly the drone over public areas in built-up areas;
+- do not fly the drone over public areas in built-up areas;

-- not to fly the drone near airfields;
+- do not fly the drone near airfields;

-- not to fly over sensitive or protected sites, such as nuclear power plants, military land, and nature reserves; and
+- do not fly over sensitive or protected sites, such as nuclear power plants, military land and nature reserves; and

-- respect the privacy of others, by not broadcasting pictures without the consent of the persons concerned, and by not using them for commercial purposes.41
+- respect the privacy of others by not broadcasting pictures without the consent of the persons concerned, and by not using them for commercial purposes.50

-Pursuant to the concept of 'just culture', several provisions have been enacted to order to encourage the voluntary reporting of incidents, in order to ensure and improve safety.
+Pursuant to the concept of 'just culture', several provisions have been enacted to encourage the voluntary reporting of incidents to ensure and improve safety.

-Among others, France applies the Regulation (EU) No. 376/2014 – as amended by Regulation (EU) No. 2015/1018 – which regulates the reporting, analysis and follow-up of occurrences in civil aviation and aims to protect the reporter and the persons mentioned in occurrence reports, in particular by anonymising these reports.
+Among others, France applies Regulation (EU) No. 376/201452 – as implemented by Commission Regulation (EU) No. 2015/1018 – which regulates the reporting, analysis and follow-up of occurrences in civil aviation and aims to protect the reporter and the persons mentioned in occurrence reports, in particular by anonymising these reports.
 Accidents and serious incidents occurring in France must be reported to the BEA, which then notifies the Commission, the EASA, the ICAO and the Member States and third countries concerned.

 The year in review

 1 Aurélia Cadain and Nicolas Bouckaert are partners at Kennedys.
-They are grateful to Madeleine Motte for her invaluable assistance in the preparation of the chapter.
+They are grateful to Antonino Cento for his invaluable assistance in the preparation of the chapter.

 2 Council Regulations (EEC) Nos.
 2407/92, 2408/92 and 2409/92, now replaced by Regulation (EC) No. 1008/2008 of the European Parliament and of the Council.